codesharedot/nexo-price-gnome-ticket/README.md

-# quant price gnome ticket
+# komodo price gnome ticket

-Gnome 3 desktop ticker for quant price with Python and argos.
-Rename to quant.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for komodo price with Python and argos.
+Rename to komodo.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org